RKNF404/chromium-harden/SETUP_GUIDE.md

 # Policies

+See [POLICIES.md](config/POLICIES.md) for what policies can be used and their respctive values

 ## Linux

 Policies on Linux can vary in location, typically browsers will have their own directories under which to place policy files.